 Is this Program Right for You?

-For more detailed information related to this program, please visit the AU Brussels website.
-The European Union in Action Program offers you an in-depth understanding of the European Union and NATO.
+For more detailed information about this noncompetitive program, please visit the AU Brussels website.
+The European Union in Action program offers you an in-depth understanding of the European Union and NATO.
 It offers an exciting combination of:

 - Classes and seminars with decision makers that give you expert knowledge of the European Union and NATO.